MilaNLProc/mila-website-backend/content/publication/2024-xstest/index.md

 # Slides (optional).
 slides: ""
-socialmedia_post: "'XSTest: A Test Suite for Identifying Exaggerated Safety Behaviours in Large Language Models by {@paul} et al. introduces dataset for false refusal assessment in big models. #AI #SafetyTesting"
+socialmedia_post: "XSTest by {@paul} et al. introduced the first dataset for measuring false refusal in LLMs."
 ---